Richmond Villa: History and description

 Richmond Villa is now located on top of an artificial rock shelf or escarpment along the east side of Kent Street, facing west.
 This rock shelf may have been created by stone quarrying that took place between 1810 and the 1830s.
 It soon became the site of stone cottages, some of which still survive, but Richmond Villa started its life in a very different place.

 In 1849, Mortimer Lewis bought three plots of land behind Macquarie Street, facing The Domain.
 On this property he built his own home, which he called Richmond Villa.
 It is one of the few examples of Lewis's residential work, since his buildings were generally non-residential.
 He designed Richmond Villa in a Gothic Revival style, as he had done with Bronte House.
 The ground floor contained a high veranda with zig-zag lattice-like detailing which contrasted with the building's asymmetrical plan and fenestration.

-The house was used as an annex to NSW Parliament House from 1880 to 1975.
+The house was leased to a number of people, including from 1876 to 1893, George Neville Griffiths, member for East Sydney 1882-1885.
+The house was used as an annex to NSW Parliament House until 1975.
 It was then dismantled to make way for extensions to Parliament House, and re-erected in Kent Street, Millers Point, in 1977.

 It is the current office of the Society of Australian Genealogists.